-ZALTRAPTM Collaboration with sanofi-aventis
+ZALTRAPTM Collaboration with Sanofi

-We and sanofi-aventis globally collaborate on the development and commercialization of ZALTRAPTM.
-Under the terms of our September 2003 collaboration agreement, as amended, we and sanofi-aventis will share copromotion rights and profits on sales, if any, of ZALTRAPTM outside of Japan for disease indications included in our collaboration.
+We and Sanofi globally collaborate on the development and commercialization of ZALTRAPTM.
+Under the terms of our September 2003 collaboration agreement, as amended, we and Sanofi will share co-promotion rights and profits on sales, if any, of ZALTRAPTM outside of Japan for disease indications included in our collaboration.
 In Japan, we are entitled to a royalty of approximately 35% on annual sales of ZALTRAPTM, subject to certain potential adjustments.
 We may also receive up to \$400 million in milestone payments upon receipt of specified marketing approvals, including up to \$360 million related to the receipt of marketing approvals for up to eight ZALTRAPTM oncology and other indications in the U.S. or the European Union and up to \$40 million related to the receipt of marketing approvals for up to five oncology indications in Japan.

-Under the ZALTRAPTM collaboration agreement, as amended, agreed upon worldwide development expenses incurred by both companies during the term of the agreement will be funded by sanofi-aventis.
-If the collaboration becomes profitable, we will be obligated to reimburse sanofi-aventis out of our share of ZALTRAPTM profits for 50% of the development expenses that they funded.
-The reimbursement payment in any quarter will equal 5% of the then outstanding repayment obligation, but never more than our share of the ZALTRAPTM profits in the quarter unless we elect to reimburse sanofi-aventis at a faster rate.
+Under the ZALTRAPTM collaboration agreement, as amended, agreed upon worldwide development expenses incurred by both companies during the term of the agreement will be funded by Sanofi.
+If the collaboration becomes profitable, we will be obligated to reimburse Sanofi out of our share of ZALTRAPTM profits for 50% of the development expenses that they funded.
+The reimbursement payment in any quarter will equal 5% of the then outstanding repayment obligation, but never more than our share of the ZALTRAPTM profits in the quarter unless we elect to reimburse Sanofi at a faster rate.

-3. ARCALYST®- Inflammatory Diseases
+3. ARCALYST® (rilonacept) - Inflammatory Diseases

-ARCALYST® (rilonacept) is being developed for the prevention of gout flares in patients initiating uric acid-lowering therapy.
+ARCALYST® is being developed for the prevention of gout flares in patients initiating uric acid-lowering therapy.
 Gout, a disease in which IL-1 may play an important role in pain and inflammation, is a very painful and common form of arthritis that results from high levels of uric acid, a bodily waste product normally excreted by the kidneys.
 The elevated uric acid can lead to formation of urate crystals in the joints of the toes, ankles, knees, wrists, fingers, and elbows.
 Uric acid-lowering therapy, most commonly allopurinol, is prescribed to eliminate the urate crystals and prevent them from reforming.
 Paradoxically, the initiation of uric acid-lowering therapy often triggers an increase in the frequency of gout attacks in the first several months of treatment, which may lead to discontinuation of therapy.
-The break up of the urate crystals can result in stimulation of inflammatory mediators, including IL-1, resulting in acute flares of joint pain and inflammation.
+The break-up of urate crystals can result in stimulation of inflammatory mediators, including IL-1, resulting in acute flares of joint pain and inflammation.
 These painful flares generally persist for at least five days.

-We have been conducting a Phase 3 clinical development program with ARCALYST® in gout patients initiating uric acid-lowering therapy.
-The program consists of three studies: PRE-SURGE 1 (PREvention Study against URate-lowering drug-induced Gout Exacerbations), PRE-SURGE 2, and RE-SURGE (REview of Safety Utilizing Rilonacept in Gout Exacerbations).
+We conducted a Phase 3 clinical development program with ARCALYST® in gout patients initiating uric acid-lowering therapy.
+The program consisted of three studies: PRE-SURGE 1 (PRE-vention Study against URate-lowering drug-induced Gout Exacerbations), PRE-SURGE 2, and RE-SURGE (RE-view of Safety Utilizing Rilonacept in Gout Exacerbations).

 In June 2010, we announced that results from PRE-SURGE 1, a North America-based double-blind, placebo-controlled study, showed that ARCALYST® prevented gout attacks, as measured by the primary study endpoint of the number of gout flares per patient over the 16 week treatment period.
-Patients initiating uric acid-lowering therapy who received ARCALYST® at a weekly, self-administered, subcutaneous dose of 160 mg had an 80% decrease in mean number of gout flares compared to the placebo group over the 16 week treatment period (0.21 flares vs. 1.06 flares, p<0.0001).
-Patients who received ARCALYST® at a weekly dose of 80 mg had a 73% decrease compared to the placebo group (0.29 flares vs. 1.06 flares, p<0.0001).

-All secondary endpoints of the study were highly positive (p<0.001 vs. placebo).
-Among these endpoints, treatment with ARCALYST® reduced the proportion of patients who experienced two or more flares during the study period by up to 88% (3.8% with ARCALYST® 160 mg, 5.0% with ARCALYST® 80 mg, and 31.6% with placebo, p<0.001).
-In addition, treatment with ARCALYST® reduced the proportion of patients who experienced at least one gout flare during the study period by up to 65% (16.3% with ARCALYST® 160 mg, 18.8% with ARCALYST® 80 mg, and 46.8% with placebo, p<0.001).
+In addition, all secondary endpoints of the study were highly positive (p<0.001 vs. placebo).
+Among these endpoints, treatment with ARCALYST® reduced the proportion of patients who experienced two or more flares during the study period by up to 88%.
+Treatment with ARCALYST® also reduced the proportion of patients who experienced at least one gout flare during the study period by up to 65%.